 3. Mobile Apps

 Mobile Application is not a new word to us.
 There are countless applications on our phone ranging from messaging to food to entertainment to what not.
 Disseminating information is a concern.
 Though E-mails and messaging can deliver the information, the mobile application can make sure that everything is under one umbrella.
 It provides a comprehensiveness.
 An official mobile application for the organization will make things a lot easier.
 A lot of organizations have undertaken this and are doing well.
-The recent technological advancement is to be thanked here for saving a lot of time, cost and effort.
+The recent technological advancement is to be thanked here for saving a lot of money, time and effort.

 We are all familiar with the term.
 It’s funny how a few years back cloud stood for that white mass of gas and water particles in the sky and now refers to the major chunk of data storage.
 Talk about changes!
 Well, storing data has always been a major concern for all the obvious reasons; security, availability, storage space, and whatnot.
 One has to make sure that the data is safe, accessible and likewise, another concern is that of expenses.
 Cloud has solved all of these issues.